-GRI standard topic specific standard Topic specific standard disclosure GRI standard description ltem HKEx ESG reporting guide reference Report section Remarks Social GRI 407: Freedom of 103-1 Explanation of the material topic and its boundary Our people - Employment In Hong Kong, there is no legal framework for collective bargaining Association and Collective 103-2 The management approach and its components with trade unions.
+GRI standard topic specific standard Topic specific standard disclosure GRI standard description Item HKEx ESG reporting guide reference Report section Remarks Social GRI 407: Freedom of 103-1 Explanation of the material topic and its boundary Our people - Employment In Hong Kong, there is no legal framework for collective bargaining Association and Collective 103-2 The management approach and its components with trade unions.
 In Mainland China, we are normally required to liaise Bargaining 2016 103-3 Evaluation of the management approach with official trade unions.
-Employees can present grievances and report improprieties and breaches of the 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk Code of Conduct through established channels.
-GRI 408: 103-1 Child Labor 2016 103-2 103-1 Explanation of the material topic and its boundary General Disclosure Information on the policies and compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
-Our business - Supply chain 103-2 The management approach and its components B4 Our business - 103-3 Evaluation of the management approach Governance 408-1 Operations and suppliers at significant risk for incidents of child labor GRI 409: Forced or 103-1 Explanation of the material topic and its boundary General Disclosure Information on the policies and compliance with relevant laws and Our business - Supply chain Compulsory Labor 103-2 The management approach and its components B4 regulations that have a significant impact on the issuer relating to preventing child Our business - 2016 103-3 Evaluation of the management approach and forced labour.
-Governance 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor
+Employees can present grievances and report 407-1 Operations and suppliers in which the right to freedom of association and collective bargaining may be at risk improprieties and breaches of the Code of Conduct through established channels.
+GRI 408: Child Labor 103-1 Explanation of the material topic and its boundary General Disclosure B4 Information on the policies and compliance with relevant laws and regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+Our business - Supply chain 2016 103-2 The management approach and its components Our business - 103-3 Evaluation of the management approach Governance 408-1 Operations and suppliers at significant risk for incidents of child labor GRI 409: Forced or 103-1 Explanation of the material topic and its boundary General Disclosure Information on the policies and compliance with relevant laws and Our business - Supply chain Compulsory Labor 103-2 The management approach and its components B4 regulations that have a significant impact on the issuer relating to preventing child and forced labour.
+Our business - 2016 103-3 Evaluation of the management approach Governance 409-1 Operations and suppliers at significant risk for incidents of forced or compulsory labor